-If you have children under the age of 18, you can state in your Will who you would like to look after your children if you were to pass away before they become 18.
-As this is a really important role, please discuss this with the proposed guardian(s) before naming them in your Will.
-The appointment of guardian(s) must be made in writing so a Will is an ideal place to formalise these appointments.
+If you have children under the age of 16, you can state in your Will who you would like to look after your children if you were to pass away before they reach the age of 16.
+As this is a really important role, please discuss this with your proposed guardian(s) before naming them in your Will.
+The appointment of guardians must be made in writing, so a Will is an ideal place to formalise these appointments.

-If you have children with someone you're not married to and the father is not named on the birth certificate, you may wish to appoint the father as first choice of guardian as, under existing law, they may not have any parental rights to the children if you were to pass away first.
+If you have children with someone you're not married to and the father is not named on the birth certificate, you may wish to appoint the father as first choice of guardian as, under existing law, he may not have any parental rights to the children if the mother were to pass away first.